by Texas Homesteader ~

 Long Or Short Length Pasta?

 I like my cooked spaghetti noodles to be shorter.
 It’s just easier to eat in my opinion.
-So I snap the fistful of uncooked pasta into 1/3rds before dropping them in my skillet.
+So I snap the fistful of uncooked pasta into 1/3rds before dropping them in my cooking vessel.

 But c’mon, if slurping up those long spaghetti noodles is half the fun for your kiddos (or for YOU!) then by all means leave ‘em longer!